ubc-library-rc/AI_for_coding/content/3_dummy_data.md

 </div>

 #### In Excel
-This is the way to go if you have simple data structures and/or are not comfortable with coding.
+<strong>This is the way to go if you have simple data structures </strong>.
-Write out the values in an Excel document and save it.
+Write out the values in an Excel document and save it in the same format that your real data are in.

 ## Upload the dummy data to ChatGPT
 Upload the data to ChatGPT (button circled in blue) and ask it for summary stats.